17.1 Honors Awarded by the Visiting Examiners

 The Michael H. Keene Award, endowed by the family and friends of this member of the Class of 1985, is awarded by the dean to a worthy student to honor the memory of Michael’s personal courage and high ideals.
 It carries a cash stipend.
 Awarded in confidence to a worthy member of the graduating class.

 The Naomi Kies Award is given in her memory by her classmates and friends to a student who has worked long and hard in community service outside the academic setting, alleviating discrimination or suffering, promoting a democratic and egalitarian society, or resolving social and political conflict.
 It carries a cash stipend.
-Not awarded this year.

 The Kathryn L. Morgan Award was established in 1991 in honor of late Professor of History, Kathryn L. Morgan.
 The award recognizes the contributions of members of the African American community at the College to the intellectual and social well-being of African American students.
 The Morgan fund also supports acquisitions for the Black Cultural Center Library.
 The fund is administered by the Dean’s Office and the Black Cultural Center in consultation with alumni.
 Awarded to Donny Thomas.